Scandinavia dominating wind market for big data centre operators

 The report delved into the Scandinavian market to determine just why and how it is streaks ahead with the world’s heavyweight corporate buyers like Facebook and Alcoa clamouring to get a piece of the pie.

-The answer, according to A Word About Wind, comes down to three main reasons which are demand from data centre operators, stability, and cost.
+The answer, according to A Word About Wind, comes down to three main reasons which are demand from data center operators, stability, and cost.

-And this is just one example – several other tech giants like Google joined the renewable PPA party a long time ago to provide energy for their data centres.
+And this is just one example – several other tech giants like Google joined the renewable PPA party a long time ago to provide energy for their data centers.